-- (1) After examining all circumstances related to the commission of the criminal offense and related to the minor's personality, the judge for juveniles shall refer the documents to the Prosecutor, who is obligated to request, within eight (8) days, that the preparatory proceeding be supplemented or to file a reasoned proposal with the judge for juveniles for the pronouncement of punishment or the developmental measures. - (2) It shall be considered that the Prosecutor dismissed the charges if the Prosecutor fails to request that the preparatory proceeding be supplemented or to file a reasoned proposal with the judge for juveniles for developmental measures or punishment of juvenile imprisonment within two (2) months from the day when the judge for juveniles referred the documents to the Prosecutor. - (3) The Prosecutor's proposal shall contain the following: the minor's first and last name, his age, a description of the criminal offense, the evidence indicating that the minor committed the criminal offense, an argument that must contain an assessment of the minor's mental development, and the recommendation that the minor be punished or that a developmental measure be pronounced against him.
+- (1) After examining all circumstances related to the commission of the criminal offense and related to the minor's personality, the judge for juveniles shall refer the documents to the prosecutor, who shall request, within eight (8) days, that the preparatory proceedings be supplemented or to file a reasoned proposal with the judge for juveniles for the pronouncement of punishment or correctional measures. - (2) It shall be considered that the prosecutor dismissed the charges if the prosecutor fails to request that the preparatory proceedings be supplemented or to file a reasoned proposal with the judge for juveniles for correctional measures or punishment of juvenile imprisonment within two (2) months from the day when the judge for juveniles referred the documents to the prosecutor. - (3) The prosecutor's proposal shall contain the following: the minor's first and last name, his age, a description of the criminal offense, the evidence indicating that the minor committed the criminal offense, an argument that must contain an assessment of the minor's mental development, and the recommendation that the minor be punished or that a correctional measure be pronounced against him.

-Dismissal of the Procedure
+Dismissal of the Proceedings

-- (1) If during the preparatory proceeding, the Prosecutor finds that there are no grounds to conduct a proceeding against the minor or that the reasons referred to in Article 352, Paragraph 3 of this Code exist, the Prosecutor shall file a motion to the judge for juveniles to dismiss the proceeding.
-The Prosecutor shall inform the juvenile welfare authority about the motion to dismiss the proceeding. - (2) If the judge for juveniles does not agree with the motion of the Prosecutor, the judge for juveniles shall request the Panel for juveniles to decide the matter.
+- (1) If during the preparatory proceedings, the prosecutor finds that there are no grounds for conducting proceedings against the minor or that the reasons referred to in Article 358, Paragraph 3 of this Code exist, the prosecutor shall file a motion to the judge for juveniles to dismiss the proceedings.
+The prosecutor shall inform the social welfare authority about the motion to dismiss the proceedings. - (2) If the judge for juveniles does not agree with the motion of the prosecutor, the judge for juveniles shall request the panel for juveniles to decide the matter.

-Control of the Proceeding
+Control of the Proceedings

-The judge for juveniles shall inform the President of the Court every 15 days about which juvenile cases are not closed and shall inform him about the reasons why certain cases are still ongoing.
-The President of the Court shall, if necessary, undertake measures to speed up the proceeding.
+The judge for juveniles shall inform the President of the court every 15 days about which juvenile cases are not concluded and shall inform him about the reasons why certain cases are still pending.
+The President of the court shall, if necessary, undertake actions to speed up the proceedings.